-- 8.1 This application was considered at the meeting of the Planning Committee of 21st October 2015. - 8.2 At the time of the report there was an outstanding objection from the Health & Safety Executive (HSE) regarding the relationship of play areas and sports pitches to the major hazard pipeline.
-The HSE subsequently confirmed that they had no objections subject to a condition requiring the re-siting of the play areas and sports pitches. - 8.3 Members were minded to approve the application subject to the completion of a section 106 agreement delivering planning obligations.
-Members asked that conditions be returned to committee for consideration. - 8.4 The proposed conditions are outlined in this report.
+- 6.1 This application was considered at the meeting of the Planning Committee of 21st October 2015. - 6.2 At the time of the report there was an outstanding objection from the Health & Safety Executive (HSE) regarding the relationship of play areas and sports pitches to the major hazard pipeline.
+The HSE subsequently confirmed that they had no objections subject to a condition requiring the re-siting of the play areas and sports pitches. - 6.3 Members were minded to approve the application subject to conditions and the completion of a section 106 agreement delivering planning obligations.
+Members asked that conditions be returned to committee for consideration. - 6.4 A report with the proposed conditions was put to members at the meeting of 16th December 2015 however representations had been received from the applicant requesting further discussions on amendments to the conditions.
+Members resolved to defer further consideration of the application asking that the final set of conditions be put to them given ongoing negotiations and that developer contributions also be clarified.